Disappearance of Margaret Ellen Fox: Disappearance

 On June 24, 1974, Margaret Ellen Fox had plans to meet with a man who called himself "John Marshall" in regards to a babysitting job.
 Marshall had responded to an advertisement she had placed for her services and stated he needed a babysitter the following weekend, but postponed the first several meetings with her.
 He finally said that he would meet her in a red Volkswagen.
-Fox took a bus to get to Mount Holly.
+Fox took a bus to get to Mount Holly, New Jersey.
 Her younger brother accompanied her to the bus stop and saw her board the bus.
 Witnesses reported seeing Fox near Mill and High streets after she reached Mount Holly.
 She has not been seen since.

 Ransom call

 In the hours after Fox was reported missing, authorities started to record all phone calls that went to and from the Fox residence.
-One of these phone calls was from a man who demanded a $10,000 ransom for her safe return.
+One of these phone calls was from a man who demanded a ransom for her safe return.
 The man stated to Margaret's mother, who took the telephone call, "10,000 might be a lot of bread, but your daughter's life is the buttered topping."
-The caller has never been identified.
-Efforts have been made in recent years to identify this man whom police and the Federal Bureau of Investigation (FBI) believe to be Fox's abductor.